um-acs/acs_docs/docs/connecting/connecting.rst

 ===============================

-You can connect using a terminal emulator like PuTTY (`www.putty.org <http://www.putty.org>`__).
-PuTTY can be downloaded and installed free of charge.
+You can connect using a terminal emulator like PuTTY (`www.putty.org <http://www.putty.org>`__), or OpenSSH (`https://www.openssh.com <https://www.openssh.com>`__.
+Although both PuTTY and OpenSSH can be can be downloaded and installed free of charge, we recommend PuTTY as it allows you to name and save your connections.

-You can then log onto the IDSC servers with the appropriate account credentials.
+When you have installed PuTTY, you can run it, and use it to log onto the IDSC servers with the appropriate account credentials.
-For instance, in order to connect to Pegasus, you need to specify the host name as *pegasus.ccs.miami.edu*, the port number as *22*, and make other selections as is shown in the figure below::
+For instance, in order to connect to Pegasus, you need to specify on (the dialog box that shows up when you run PuTTY) the host name as *pegasus.ccs.miami.edu*, the port number as *22*, the connection type as *SSH* and make other selections as is shown in the figure below::

 .. figure:: assets/putty_1.png